DCAN-Labs/functional-random-forest/README.md

 Both the source and compiled versions also require that Infomap (http://mapequation.org) is installed on your system.

+There is also a `python2.7` dependency in this project, to support a simpler interface to `Infomap`.
+In order to install this dependency you must install

+- `python2.7`
+- `numpy`
+- `scipy`

 ### Using the package in the matlab environment